Cheesy Smashed Potatoes

 • Versatile Side Dish: Pairs well with almost any main dish, from steak to chicken, making it a go-to side.

-• Comfort Food: These potatoes are the ultimate comfort food—hearty, warm, and satisfying.
+• Comfort Food: These potatoes are the ultimate comfort food.
+They’re hearty, warm, and satisfying.

-If you love loaded baked potatoes, you’re going to flip for these Cheese Smashed Potatoes.
+If you love loaded baked potatoes, you’re going to flip for these smashed potatoes with cheese.
 They’ve got the crispy edges, fluffy insides, and all that melty cheese goodness you crave, but with an extra crunch.
 It’s like having a bite-sized, crispy version of a loaded baked potato, and trust me, they’re a game-changer.

 These have quickly become one of our favorite appetizers as a family.
 Whether it’s dinner or a quick snack for game night, they never last long.
 You can even add toppings like bacon or sour cream to take them over the top.
 Once you try them, you’ll be hooked!